 Tools for Building Your List

 The foundation of any great email marketing strategy is a clean, up-to-date list of subscribers who have opted in to receive your email campaigns.
-Not only does MailChimp make it easy to import your existing list and create, link to, and embed a signup form to collect new subscribers, but there are several other methods for small businesses to organically and effectively build up a mailing list.
+Not only does MailChimp make it easy to import your existing list and create, link to, and embed a signup form to collect new subscribers, but there are several other methods for small businesses to organically and effectively build their audience.

 Popup forms can be polarizing, but when utilized effectively, they can help you grow your list and give new visitors a positive first impression of your business.